suzannepk/slurm_HPCC/README.md

 Do ``ls`` to verify that you see `hello_mpi_omp.c`, `makefile` and `submit.sl` listed.

 We compile the code using a makefile, which is a file that specifies how to compile the program.
-If you are curious, you may view the makefile by doing `` vi Makefile``, but you do not need to understand that file to achieve the goals of this exercise.
+If you are curious, you may view the makefile by doing `vi Makefile`, but you do not need to understand that file to achieve the goals of this exercise.

 We will use the default programming environment on Frontier to compile this code, which means using the Cray programming environment and Cray-MPICH for MPI.
 On Frontier these are set up when you login.
 If running this tutorial on other machines, you would need to use their documentation to learn how to setup a programming environment to support MPI and OpenMP.

-To use the makefile to compile the code on Frontier, do:
+To use the Makefile to compile the code on Frontier, do:
 ```
 make
 ```